 A CME is provided free of cost to the family and county child welfare agency, provided there is appropriate documentation, and there is a signed Consent/Authorization for Child Medical Evaluation (DSS-5143) is completed.
 A CAPP is provided free of cost to the family and county child welfare agency, provided there is appropriate documentation, and there is a signed Consent/Authorization for Clinical Assessment for Protective Parenting (DSS-5401) is completed.
+Both services (CME and CAPP) require that the county has an open 210 at the time of the service provision, for the child/ren/family listed on the consent form.
 A protocol for obtaining the consent is provided at the end of this section.